cwi-dis/cwi-pcl-codec/README.md

 evaluate_compression - reads Pointcloud datafiles, compress/decompress each of them, output the resulting pointclouds,
-		     visualizes and compares the original pointclouds with the encoded/decoded resulting pointclouds by calculating an objective metrics, using a variaty of algorithms.
+		     visualizes and compares the original pointclouds with the encoded/decoded resulting pointclouds by calculating an objective metrics, using a variety of algorithms.

 Running evaluation_compression
 ==============================